react-navigation/react-navigation.github.io/versioned_docs/version-5.x/hello-react-navigation.md

    </Stack.Screen>
    ```

 > Note: By default, React Navigation applies optimizations to screen components to prevent unnecessary renders.
 Using a render callback removes those optimizations.
-So if you use a render callback, you'll need to ensure that you use [`React.memo`](https://reactjs.org/docs/react-api.html#reactmemo) or [`React.PureComponent`](https://reactjs.org/docs/react-api.html#reactpurecomponent) for your screen components to avoid performance issues.
+So if you use a render callback, you'll need to ensure that you use [`React.memo`](https://reactjs.org/docs/react-api.html#reactmemo) or [`React.PureComponent`](https://reactjs.org/docs/react-api.html#reactpurecomponent) for your screen components or [`React.useCallback`](https://reactjs.org/docs/hooks-reference.html#usecallback) for your inline function to avoid performance issues.

 ## What's next?